yyc12345/libcmo21/README.md

 ## Status

-This is a long time project and I am stucked at the analyze of CKBeObject.
-I don't know its class layout, And I don't know its complex `CKBeObject::Save()`.
+This is a long time project.
 This project welcome everyone's contribution, except the employee of Dassault, which created Virtools.

 ## Introduction